Sanganu/njsexphb/README.md

 The main.handlebars - the main layout of the html page The index.handlebars - the iteration of each record.
 Server.js - has all the connections and the route transfers.
 Mysql connection - adding /updating/delete records happen here.
 <forms> tag in the html, with "Post" used.
+The full stack application on the web.

+This application is deployed on Heroku: https://enigmatic-lowlands-76145.herokuapp.com/